openid/fapi/fapi-2_0-message-signing.md

 #### Clients

 Clients sending signed resource requests act in the role of "signer" as defined by [@I-D.ietf-httpbis-message-signatures].
-The signer has the following requirements:
+This signer

-1. shall create an HTTP Message Signature as described in [@!I-D.ietf-httpbis-message-signatures]
+1. shall create an HTTP Message Signature as described in [@!I-D.ietf-httpbis-message-signatures];
-1. shall include `@method` (the method used in the HTTP request) in the signature
+1. shall include `@method` (the method used in the HTTP request) in the signature;
-1. shall include `@target-uri` (the full request URI of the HTTP request) in the signature
+1. shall include `@target-uri` (the full request URI of the HTTP request) in the signature;
-1. shall include the `created` parameter (the signature creation time) in the signature
+1. shall include the `created` parameter (the signature creation time) in the signature;
-1. shall include the `tag` parameter with a value of `fapi-2-request` in the signature
+1. shall include the `tag` parameter with a value of `fapi-2-request` in the signature;
-1. shall include the `Authorization` header in the signature
+1. shall include the `Authorization` header in the signature;
-1. when DPoP is in use, shall include the `DPoP` header in the signature
+1. when DPoP is in use, shall include the `DPoP` header in the signature;
-1. when the message contains a request body, shall include the `content-digest` header as defined in [@I-D.ietf-httpbis-digest-headers] in the request, and include that header in the signature.
-    Content-encoding agnostic digest methods (such as sha-256) should be used.
+1. when the message contains a request body, shall include the `content-digest` header as defined in [@I-D.ietf-httpbis-digest-headers] in the request, shall include that header in the signature, and should use content-encoding agnostic digest methods (such as sha-256).

 #### Resource Servers

 Resource servers receiving signed resource requests act in the role of "verifier" as defined by [@!I-D.ietf-httpbis-message-signatures].
-The verifier has the following requirements:
+This verifier

-1. shall retrieve the valid public key for the client
+1. shall retrieve the valid public key for the client;
-1. shall verify the signature received from the Client as described in [@!I-D.ietf-httpbis-message-signatures].
+1. shall verify the signature received from the Client as described in [@!I-D.ietf-httpbis-message-signatures];
-1. shall reject requests with missing or invalid signatures using HTTP Status Code 401
+1. shall reject requests with missing or invalid signatures using HTTP Status Code 401;
-1. shall reject requests which don't have a tag parameter with the value of `fapi-2-request` in the signature
+1. shall reject requests which don't have a tag parameter with the value of `fapi-2-request` in the signature;
-1. shall reject requests with signatures that are missing `@method`, `@target-uri`, or `Authorization` in the signature
+1. shall reject requests with signatures that are missing `@method`, `@target-uri`, or `Authorization` in the signature;
-1. shall reject requests with signatures that are missing the `created` parameter or have a `created` value that is greater than an acceptable range.
-(1 minute is recommended)
+1. shall reject requests with signatures that are missing the `created` parameter or have a `created` value that is greater than an acceptable range (1 minute is recommended);
-1. when a `DPoP` header is present in the request, shall reject requests that are missing `DPoP` in the signature
+1. when a `DPoP` header is present in the request, shall reject requests that are missing `DPoP` in the signature;
-1. when the request contains a request body, shall reject requests that are missing `content-digest` in the signature
+1. when the request contains a request body, shall reject requests that are missing `content-digest` in the signature.

 **NOTE:** This specification doesn't specify the exact means by which a Resource Server can retrieve